-Sydney Harbour currently has two dedicated passenger terminals; the Overseas Passenger Terminal and the White Bay Cruise Terminal.
+Sydney Harbour has two dedicated cruise passenger terminals: the Overseas Passenger Terminal at Circular Quay and the White Bay Cruise Terminal at Balmain.

-Prior to the White Bay Cruise Terminal being opened in April 2013, the second cruise terminal was originally located at Darling Harbour Wharf 8 until it was relocated to a temporary site at Darling Harbour 5 (otherwise known as Barangaroo) to accommodate the development of the Barangaroo site.
+Prior to the opening of White Bay in April 2013, Sydney's second cruise terminal was located firstly at Darling Harbour Wharf 8, then at a temporary facility at Darling Harbour 5 (now the site of the Barangaroo development).

-White Bay was the preferred location for a replacement domestic Cruise Terminal in Sydney Harbour for the following reasons:
+White Bay was the preferred location for Sydney's second domestic cruise terminal for the following reasons:

 - the facility would be contained within an existing port precinct (and hence would utilise existing valuable port infrastructure)

-- the site provides a high level of control which will assist in enforcing maritime security legislative requirements, particularly during instances of heightened levels of threat
+- the site provides a high level of control that will assist in enforcing maritime security legislative requirements, particularly during instances of heightened levels of threat

-- two cruise passenger ships can be berthed at the same time with the use of the adjacent berth at White Bay 4, which allows Sydney to continue to provide berths for up to three passenger ships in port at any one time
+- two cruise passenger ships can berth at the same time with the use of the adjacent berth at White Bay 4, allowing Sydney to provide berths for up to three passenger ships at any one time

-- the site includes adequate space for staging and servicing of the Cruise Terminal
+- the site includes adequate space for staging and servicing of the terminal

 - the site allows flexibility to meet operators' space and facility requirements

-- the site will be easily accessible prior to cruise ship visits by Shipping Agents and operators for deliveries
+- the site will be easily accessible for deliveries by shipping agents and operators prior to cruise ship visits

 - the site enables the provision of adequate storage facilities in a secured area.